GingerNinja23/ipop-documentation/Switchmode-(new).md

 sudo vi /etc/init/lxc-net.conf
 sudo service lxc-net restart
 ```
+If the lxcbr0 address does not update, reboot your machine.

 After tincan connection established, you can ping from 10.0.3.5 to ping 10.0.3.7.